 The potential damage flows not just to the individual, but to employers, and the wider community.

 On a broader level, ASQA seeks to manage risks likely to impact stakeholders’ confidence in the VET sector, particularly where the resulting harm is significant and impedes ASQA ability to effectively undertake its functions.
-Risks of this kind are identified as priorities in ASQA’s Regulatory Strategy (PDF 523kb) announced annually.
+Risks of this kind are identified as priorities in ASQA’s Regulatory Strategy.

-Ensuring that training meets the need of Australian industry
+Ensuring training meets the needs of Australian industry

 In its regulatory approach, ASQA works to achieve a balance between the wider interest of Australian industry and Australian employers and the specific interests of the vocational education industry.